Quick Dinner Recipe: Tostadas with Roasted Corn Salsa

 Today’s quick dinner recipe is tostadas with homemade corn salsa.
 Fresh, fast, and flavorful are the words of the day.

-This week, Katie and I spoke with Jane from Jane’s Adventures in Dinner about Quick and Easy Dinner Recipes (here’s the video!).
-In honor of our chat here is one of my favorite quick dinner recipes, with a little explanation about how our weeknights tend to go.
+This week, Katie and I spoke with Jane from Jane’s Adventures in Dinner about quick and easy dinner recipes (here’s the video!).
+In honor of our chat, here is a favorite quick dinner recipe of mine, with a little explanation about how our weeknights tend to go.

 Have you ever noticed that every cupboard in your kitchen is full?
 Even if you move to a new home with a bigger kitchen, within a few weeks or months: Full!

 Or how you manage to finish packing for a trip just as the taxi pulls into the driveway?
 Or how you *need* to pack exactly the number of shoes that will fit into your suitcase (although you may need to stand on it to get the zipper closed)?

 I think we’re good at filling up whatever we have.
 We use up whatever space or time we’re given.